BoyceLab/CDAtransformer/README.md

 This Shiny application allows users to upload and parse C-CDA and FHIR text files.
 It extracts relevant elements and presents them in a tabular format for easy viewing and download.

-This Shiny application allows users to upload and parse C-CDA and FHIR text files.
-It extracts relevant elements and presents them in a tabular format for easy viewing and download.

 ![Screenshot of the Boyce Lab C-CDA and FHIR Data Converter](https://github.com/BoyceLab/CDAtransformer/blob/main/Screenshot%202024-06-23%20203614.jpg)

 ## Features